Giants vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (14-4) to the mound for his 26th start this season.
+- The Braves will hand the ball to Max Fried (4-1) for his 10th start of the season.

 |Opponent